 We’d been warned that the long portage from Reindeer to Nokomis Lake hadn’t been used in a while and so might be in rough shape.
 When we finally found the portage – after 30 – 40 minutes of searching we were initially pleasantly surprised.
 There was a wide trail with only a bit of mud for two thirds of its length.
 The last third of the portage was brutal as we had to deal with boggy, spongy ground with uneven footing.
 It took us three hours – an hour for each load – to complete the portage.

 Once it was over we were again quite pleased with ourselves thinking we’d never have to do it again.
 We were back in less than 72 hours.

 The day from hell on a canoe trip in Canada

-Our day from hell actually got off to a great start.
+Our day from hell got off to a great start.
 We had almost no wind so were able to knock off the 30 km of canoeing to reach the second of three portages in about six hours.
-In fact we were feeling so pleased with ourselves that we thought we could be through both portages and back on a proper lake by the end of a very long day.
+In fact we were feeling so pleased with ourselves that we thought we could be through both portages and back on a proper lake by the end of an exceptionally long day.

 We reached the second portage – at least as it was marked on the map – at someone’s deserted fishing camp.
-Hopping out of the canoe to scout the route, it became apparent in short order that there was nothing remotely like a formal portage route.
-In fact we wasted a solid hour just trying to get our bearings in a landscape of downed trees, thick brush and swampy land – with enough bugs to illicit a lot of swearing on my part.
+It became apparent in short order that there was nothing remotely like a formal portage route.
+In fact, we wasted a solid hour just trying to get our bearings in a landscape of downed trees, thick brush and swampy land – with enough bugs to illicit a lot of swearing on my part.

 We did eventually find the lake – and humped the first of three loads down to it.
 On the return to pick up the second load, we scouted an easier route and found one that was a little less onerous.
 After schlepping two more loads (my hat goes off to John portaging the canoe in the terrain we traversed) with much use of the F word, sweating and slapping of bugs we were on the water again.
 Bliss.